Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 ## Version Map

-With only two classes, our version map doesn't look much like the traditional hub and spoke model, but this will change as we work through this case study:
+With only two classes, our version map is simple and straightforward.

 ![](images/case-study-chained-storage-2011-01-01.png)